la2050/archive/_projects/2016/people-for-parks-community-school-parks-go-kid-healthy.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  In 2016, People for Parks (PFP) opened 9 new Community School Parks (CSPs) for use during non-school hours, providing a park within walking distance of 45,000 Angelenos.
+In 2017, PFP will operate 11 CSPs and through a strategic partnership with Kid Healthy, train parents and residents in neighborhood engagement, recruiting, playground management and physical activities.
+  Community mobilization by PFP and Kid Healthy will keep these play spaces open and sustainable.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Number